This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 Introduction and conclusion (with a clear thesis)

 DELETE anything not related to your thesis or close reading.
 You have one page: use it efficiently!
+Ask yourself, "Does the reader need this or do I simply want to say it?"
+If the later, delete.

 30 points: Word or very short passage must be interesting, important, or relevant.* Passage must be limited to a manageable size.